hferrada/rmq/README.md

 	references include the two papers above.
 Later, it will appear another publication to replace these ones.

 [1].
 J. Fischer and V. Heun.
 Space-efficient preprocessing schemes for range minimum queries on static arrays.
-SIAM '11.
+SIAM Journal on Computing, 40(2):465–492, 2011.

 [2].
 K. Sadakane and G. Navarro.
-Fully-functional succinct trees.
-In Proceedings of the Twenty-First Annual ACM-SIAM Symposium on Discrete Algorithms, SODA '10.
+Fully-Functional Static and Dynamic Succinct Trees.
+ACM Transactions on Algorithms 10(3):article 16, 2014